MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 * Open the generated URL (https://login.dsag-red-YourUserNo.com/some-key) in your browser to see the phishing page (see right part of below image for reference).

+> [!IMPORTANT]
+> The redirect/ infinite loop of logins you see is due to our simple phishlet setup.
+But that is ok, your session is recorded.
+Still a hacker would invest a little more to avoid this as it might tip off their efforts.

 * Check the Evilginx3 console for the captured output so far ("new visitor has arrived" etc.).

 * Finally, supply the Entra ID credentials (+ MFA if configured) to trigger a login on SAP and see the captured data in the Evilginx3 console.